OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/trades.md

 ---
 title: trades
-description: Documentation of 'trades' in OpenBB.finance.
-It includes various functions for obtaining and displaying trades for a coin in a given exchange.
+description: "Documentation of 'trades' in OpenBB.finance.
+It includes various functions" for obtaining and displaying trades for a coin in a given exchange.
 It covers both the model and view and provides detailed description of each parameter involved.
 keywords: